Colloidal nanoparticles in liquid crystals: Bulk properties, biaxiality and untwisting in cholesterics: Numerical results

 where the right-hand side is effectively obtained from ~\eqref{q1}-\eqref{q5}.
 In the computations, the temperature parameter $\mc A$ is varied quasi-steadily while keeping all other parameters fixed.
 Specifically, we assume

 with $\mc A(0)=-20$ (or $\mc A(0)=0$), $\Delta \mc A=+ 0.5$ ($\Delta \mc A = -0.5$), $\Delta t=100$ and $\Delta t_w=10$.
+For time-dependent simulations, a relative tolerance of $10^{-3}$ and a fixed time step of $0.05$ are used in COMSOL Multiphysics.
 This function slowly increases (or decreases) $\mc A$ in steps of $\Delta A$ across every $\Delta t$ time interval; the jump in $\mc A$ is smoothed out by the $\tanh$ functions with a transition width of $\Delta t_w$.
 The quasi-steady variation allows us to assess the stability characteristics of the solutions in Figures~\ref{fig:largedomain}-\ref{fig:helicalz}, obtained by means of stationary computations.
 We find that the computed stationary solutions are stable.
 For large negative values of $\mc A$, the helical solutions are stable whereas the untwisted solutions are unstable.
 Moreover, when $\mc A$ is gradually increased from its initial value $\mc A(0)=-20$, the helical solutions transition to the untwisted solutions at values of $\mc A$ close to those found in stationary computations.
 Similarly, when $\mc A$ is decreased from $\mc A(0)=0$, the reverse transition (from untwisted to helical) occurs at lower temperatures than the helical-untwisted transition, thereby indicating the presence of hysteresis.
 Such hysteresis behaviour in cholesteric LC samples, doped with quantum dots, has been previously observed in the experiments conducted in~\cite{rodarte2012spectral}.
-This also opens avenues for changing the optical properties of a doped cholesteric system by means of increasing or decreasing temperature, as opposed to applying external fields.
+This also opens avenues for changing the optical properties of a doped cholesteric system by means of increasing or decreasing temperature as opposed to applying external fields.
 In particular, we break the director symmetry with the $\mb X$-field--generated by a dilute suspension of colloidal NPs--rather than by an external electric field.
 This will be investigated further in future work.